POOR ELIMINATOR PATTERNS ON A HAIR MINERAL ANALYSIS

 POOR ELIMINATOR PATTERN ON A RETEST ONLY, OR A WORSENING OF THE PATTERN ON A RETEST

-4. Other mineral patterns may impair toxic metal elimination such as a bowl pattern, a very low sodium/potassium ratio, retracing an infection, or something else.
+d) the presence of another mineral patterns that may impair toxic metal elimination such as a bowl pattern, a very low sodium/potassium ratio, or something else.

 WEIGHT GAIN DUE TO POOR ELIMINATOR PATTERN